 • There are no interviews offered through the university.
 As such, you’ll need to use the essays and recommendations to forge a personal connection with an admissions officer.

-• Villanova does consider “demonstrated interest” so it is critical that you initiate contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Villanova reps at college fairs near you.
+• Villanova does consider “demonstrated interest” so it is critical that you initiate contact with the admissions office, connect through social media, and visit campus or meet Villanova reps at college fairs near you.

 • In addition to the Common App essay, make sure to dedicate sufficient time and effort to the supplemental essays required by Villanova University.
 In the 2022-23 cycle, the instructions/prompts are as follows: